sodafoundation/documentation/content/soda-gettingstarted/ak-sk-using-api.md

 #### 3. Using the token AK/ SK can be generated using the POST API

   After the Scoped Tokens are generated, ProjectID and UserID can be obtained from them.
+ProjectID is same as the tenant_id used in the other SODA APIs.
   For eg, if the ProjectID and UserID obtained are

   ```bash